learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## Defining Methods with Attributes

-As we've seen, we can define both methods (functions) and attributes of class objects.
-Let's start to look at how we can combine those.
-As we've seen before, let's create a method that lets you update an attribute.
+As you've seen, you can define both methods (functions) and attributes of class objects.
+Here's a method that lets you update an attribute.

 ```python